Sunrise from kanchenjunga

 A trekking trail pierces through the high hills of the south, traversing through the rugged glacial terrain of the Kanchenjunga massif.
 This is the Kanchenjunga Base Camp Trek.
 Unlike your commercial, the Kanchenjunga trek operates in remote, isolated, and uncharted terrain.

 Trekking to Kanchenjunga passes through untouched landscapes that offer panoramic views of the surrounding peaks.
-The spaces your trek leads to will have three vegetation types: climate, ambiance, culture, and experience.
+The spaces your trek leads to will have three types of vegetation: climate, ambiance, culture, and experience.

 Your Trek starts in Suketar at an altitude of 2421 meters.
 From here, we pass through the rural hilly landscape to the mountainous terrain of the north.
 We reach the highest point of the Kanchenjunga trek at Pangpema, an elevation of 5388 meters.